-Figure 8.14 shows a closeup of the "banana plot" (ACIS-determined energy versus the dispersion distance in units of wavelength) for MEG minus-order events for an observation which exhibits pileup (see the ACIS pileup section) and thus mimics higher-order photons.
+Figure 8.14 shows a closeup of the "banana plot" (ACIS-determined energy versus the dispersion distance in units of wavelength) for MEG minus-order events for an observation which exhibits pileup (see Section 6.14) and thus mimics higher-order photons.
 One can encounter pileup even in the dispersed spectra.
 The effect is most likely seen in first order spectra when observing bright continuum sources such as those fund in the Galactic bulge.
 Pileup, when it occurs, is most usually found in the MEG first order spectrum near the iridium edge at 2 keV where the HETGS effective area is the highest.
 Users analyzing data should note that not correcting for pileup may introduce an artificial absorption edge.
 In these cases users may well wish to examine the spectrum in the third order to either salvage or correct a result.
-Algorithms to correct for pileup are in development (J.E.Davis of the MIT/CXC)."

-ACIS-S Chip Gap Effects
+ACIS-S BI / FI QE Effects